TheLinuxGuy001/.dots/README.md

 ```
 $ git clone https://github.com/Fxzzi/.dots.git & ./.dots/install
 ```
 This will create symlinks and overwrite files.
-It will also install all packages from packages.list.
+It will also install all packages from needed.list.
 Please backup your current configs before installing!

 ## 🖥️ Wallpapers
 These wallpapers were made with the work of [Catppuccin Factory!](https://github.com/FaarisAnsari/catppuccin-factory "catFactory on GitHub")